 TIP: One of the best places to “people watch” is down the long corridor of the Linq Promenade area or sitting at some of the stools right outside the Flamingo at the Margaritaville area.

-The High Roller Ferris wheel stands tall in the Linq Promenade area between the Flamingo and the Linq casinos.
+The LINQ High Roller Ferris wheel stands tall in the LINQ Promenade area between the Flamingo and the LINQ casinos.
 You really cannot miss it.
 This 550-foot observation wheel gives you the best 360° views in Vegas!

 It is very slow-moving and takes about 30 minutes to complete one revolution.
-It’s a nice way to see Las Vegas from a different perspective and rest your legs from all the walking!
+A ride on the High Roller is a nice way to see Las Vegas from a different perspective and rest your legs from all the walking!

 There are 28 spacious air-conditioned cabins, each can seat up to 10 people.
 They even have special VIP cabins with an open bar and bartender for an added price (you must be at least 21 years old for this one).